duttong/NOAA_halocarbons_loader/README.md

 <p>The <strong>freq</strong> keyword is short for measurement frequency.
 All programs return monthly means or medians. 'freq' can be set to 'daily' or 'hourly' for the in situ measurement programs.</p>

 <h3>gapfill</h3>
 <p>When the gapfill keyword is set to True and the frequency of data (freq keyword) is 'monthly', a seasonally interpolation is done to fill any missing data.
-The dataframe returned will have five columns: mf, sd, model, gf, gfsd.
-Where the seasonal model is used to gapfill missing data.
-The gapfilled data is 'gf' in the dataframe.</p>
+Any missing data in the mole fraction ('mf') are filled in with a seasonal gap fill model.
+The
+model results are returned in 'mf_mod'.
+The data is also extended 12 months with a model forecast.</p>

 <h3>addlocation</h3>
 <p>By default, latitude, longitude, and sample elevation are added to the dataframe.
 Set